 Julia Child’s All Purpose Crepe

 pinch of salt

 Place the flour and salt in a bowl.
 Slowly whisk in the milk and water until it is blended smooth.
 Add the eggs and butter.
-Heat a crepe pan or skill over medium high heat.
+Heat a crepe pan or skillet over medium high heat.
 Lightly butter the pan.
 Depending on the size of your pan, pour 1/4 – 1/3 cup of the batter onto the center of the pan and immediately swirl it so it covers the pan.
 Let this cook for a minute or two, flip and cook for 30-40 seconds on the other side.
 Continue this until the batter is gone.
-One batch will make about 5ish inch crepes or 8-10 larger.
+One batch will make about 15-20 5ish inch crepes or 8-10 larger.